 International Witches' Day 2024

-In 2024 International Witches' Day is on November 16th (saturday).
+In 2024 International Witches' Day was on November 16th (saturday).

 International Witches' Day, also known as Witches' New Year, is an unofficial holiday celebrated on November 16th each year.
 It is a day to celebrate witchcraft, women's empowerment, and the feminine spirit.